ashutoshmjain/gita/src/mathuraChap08.md

 `Maharishi` read her thoughts.
 She was like an open book to him — uncorrupted and pious.
 Her big expressive eyes said what her lips would not.
 Without much ado, he asked her if she could give him a son.
 No preamble, no sweet romantic submission.
 All he added — it was for a much bigger cause.
 A cause, she would appreciate in due course.
 And of course, she may ask anything in return for the favor of this service!

 Service! — `Matsya` though wildly imaginative, had never thought such a ‘service’ existed.
 To put it mildly, it was passionless.
 To say the truth, it was blunt!
 No one asks a woman for a child in their second meeting (spaced an year) without any courtship.
 She was poor but she wasn't sold out.
 She worked hard for a living and she bore the wrath of society for no apparent reason.
 She was a proud woman.
 A part of her felt as if the man was total noob in worldly things.
 Even more than her.
 But other reassured her that he meant what he said — He is not here to steal!
 He is here to give!
+He had a winner proposal for her if only she beleived!

 > Both of them unaware that what `Maharishi` asked `Matsya` was the biggest sacrifice a human could do.
 Soliciting a new born of a first time mother — be it a human or even an animal, is the most audacious of the 'asks' imaginable.
 Every cell of a mother's body works nine months, non-stop, to manifest a baby.
 Not only does she make flesh and blood, she even drafts milk for the new born — to ease the child into inhospitable world.
 This selfless act is the `Karm Yoga` of the highest order .
 Even for a pronounced `Karm Yogi` , giving up on such a manifestation - the feat of binding conciousness to a biological form , is too much to ask.
 But none of them had this physical experience before.
 Neither comprehended that the price of such a service was more than entire cosmos !

 ## 8.2
 ---

 As the moment passed, she staged a quick recovery.
-Years of training to handle unexpected discomfort, helped her regain her rationale.
+Years of training to handle unexpected discomforts - from those of prying eyes to the outreach of groping hands, helped her regain her rationale.
 She was definitely taken aback at the unexpected proposal.
 It was quite an anticlimax to the high hopes she had whipped up in her mind.
 She had no clue what to say and what to ask, but she knew `Maharishi Parāśara` was a `Yogi`.
 There was no one in `Mathura` who didn't know `Maharishi`.
 Since last year, her interest in the `Yogi` had peaked.
 She had found everything there was to know about him in public domain.
 He could have had any woman if he wanted to, but why then he chose her?
 He sure was not a womaniser.
 He wasn't doing it for fun.

 More clarity emerged with another passing thought!
 She knew he could bless her with whatever she wanted — she felt the aura of calm and the strength he exuded, that made her believe the stories of his wizardry she had overheard commuters.
 Ever since their last meeting, she had wondered what she had in store.
 Her over sized imagination had led her to many scenarios but none of them was to bear his child.
 For one, he wasn't attractive, nor did he took care to look one.
 But more importantly, she knew that `Maharishi` would never take her (or anyone else) as a wife for his life was dedicated to the celibate work of God.
 Then why does he need a son, what exactly is the ‘bigger purpose’?
 She didn't realize, her curiosity had already shifted to the ‘purpose’ rather than her prospect of being a single mother in this transaction.